Boston Ballet’s first-ever virtual season: BB@yourhome

 Celebrating Jorma Elo

-Celebrate the boldness and choreographic evolution of Jorma Elo’s work through his 15 years as Boston Ballet’s Resident Choreographer.
-Watch as a new cast of dancers takes on his mind-blowing hit Plan to B and be the first to experience his brand-new work for two dancers.
+Celebrating the boldness and choreographic evolution of Jorma Elo’s work through his 15 years as Boston Ballet’s Resident Choreographer.

 The Art of Classical Ballet